FuriousTsunami/LumiJS/README.md

 # LumiJS
-## LumiJS is a small (8.96 KB minified) engine designed for 2d exploration games.
+## LumiJS is a small (8.96 KB minified) engine designed for 2d projects and games.
 ### Visit our [website](https://lumi.js.org) to see the docs and more!